sangeetabhatia03/covid19-short-term-forecasts/README.md

   week.
 The data will be available in the github repo by Friday 5 PM.
 In addition to the case numbers, we will also provide a serial interval distribution, which we strongly recommend is used by all teams.
-- Each team them produces forecasts of daily incidence, and estimates of effective reproduction number and makes them available in a standard format (to be specified).
+- Each team produces forecasts of daily incidence, and estimates of effective reproduction number and makes them available in a standard format (to be specified) by <>.
-- The centralised team (Pierre and Sangeeta) then feed these into visualisations.
-They also use agreed upon model averaging methods to produce ensemble forecasts that also feed into visualisation.
+- The centralised team (Pierre and Sangeeta) will feed these into visualisations.
+They will also use agreed upon model averaging methods to produce ensemble forecasts that also feed into visualisation.